dipeshhhh/auto-schedule-telegramweb/README.md

 ## Getting Started
 ### Preparation
 1. Create a JSON file containing your message data set in the format shown [above](#json-file-example).
-2. Minify the code using any js minifier.
+2. Minify the code in "dist/script.js" using any js minifier.

 ### Installation
 1. First [prepare your code (follow steps given in preparation)](#preparation).